 helps ensure that these individuals have the same rights and opportunities as

 other members of our community.
 Showing respect and acceptance removes a

 significant barrier to successfully coping with their illness.
 Having people

 see them as people and not as an illness can make the biggest difference for

 someone who is struggling with their mental health.

-To see what our community is doing about this health priority, view our Community Health Improvement Plan through the links on the right.
+To see what our community is doing about this health priority and the progress that has been made, view our Community Health Improvement Plan through the links on the right.